Alexi Pappas: Filmmaking

 Pappas has made several movies as a director, writer, actor, and producer.
 These include Tall as the Baobab Tree (2012), Speed Goggles (2016), Tracktown (2017), and Olympic Dreams (2019), which was the first fictional movie filmed in an Olympic village.

 Author

 Pappas's first book, Bravey: Chasing Dreams, Befriending Pain, and Other Big Ideas, with a foreword by Maya Rudolph, was published on 12 January 2021.

 Personal life

+Pappas married filmmaker Jeremy Teicher in June 2018.
+They were divorced in September 2023.
 In 2020 Pappas published a video about her struggle with depression, calling for better care of elite athletes' mental health.